UndeadRonin99/My-Projects/README.md

 - **Project Management**: Strengthened project planning and management skills, focusing on task prioritization, resource allocation, and deadline adherence, while continuously adapting to project requirements and goals.

 Each repository contains a comprehensive **README** file that dives deeper into the features, technologies, and development methodologies used.
 However, I have learned even more skills, which are further detailed in my CV.

-# Please note these are not all my skills but only from the few projects listed here